 Our lives tend to be very busy by nature, but illnesses force us to slow down and rest.
 That’s restorative for all of us.

 One thing I’ve been doing with my unanticipated downtime is working on my Sweet Child of Mine journal.
-That’s been especially therapeutic for me, as I’m having to come to grips with the idea that my “baby” (born the day before I turned 45) is eight years old already and I’ve likely left those precious childbearing years behind me for good now.
+That’s been especially therapeutic for me, as I’m having to come to grips with the idea that my “baby” (born the day before I turned 45) is eight years old already.
+Which means I’ve likely left those precious childbearing years behind me for good now.

 In fact, today’s coloring page is taken straight out of this devotional journal for moms.

 I recently discovered I could paint the borders of the pages without bleeding through, which opened a whole new world of creativity where these journals are concerned.